geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

 ## Community insight

 :climbing: Learning geospatial concepts and programming is hard.
-Many learners struggle without ready visual feedback.
+Many learners benefit from immediate visual feedback.
 :::

 We will follow up soon with a more comprehensive blog post about our interviews.